ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 Software consists of instructions that upon execution instruct hardware to perform tasks for which it was designed.
 At its lowest level an executable program is composed of machine language instructions specific to a particular processor.

-A machine language consists of groups of binary values signifying processor instructions that change the state of the computer from its preceding state.
+A machine language consists of groups of binary values describing processor instructions that change the state of the computer from its preceding state.
 For example an instruction may change the value stored at the particular memory location inside the computer.
 This effect is not directly observable by the user.
 An instruction may also cause something appear on the display of the computer system.
 Such state change is visible for the user.
 The processor carries out instructions in the order they are provided unless it is instructed to jump to a different instruction or interrupted.

 There are two types of software: system software, also known as an operating system, and application software.